keymarrow/Login-pages/README.md

-# sokoni-project
+# Login and registration form
-buy and sell various products site
+sect and choose university you want to join